-The seven-day moving average of influenza notification rates decreased in all regions except the Great Southern, where the rate increased (Figure 6).
+The seven-day moving average of influenza notification rates were stable in all regions except the Great Southern, Midwest and Pilbara where the rate increased (Figure 6).

 Figure 6.
 7-day moving average of influenza notifications per 100,000 people in WA by health region, 2023 YTD